domharvey45/GDM-Robotics/Guides/useful_commands.md

 ### Multiline Commit Messages

-By typing `git commit` without the `-m` flag, your terminal will open a test editor and you can write out you multiline commit message.
+By typing `git commit` without the `-m` flag, your terminal will open a text editor and you can write out you multiline commit message.

 ### [git log](https://git-scm.com/docs/git-log)